 The University’s College of Letters and Sciences directs the facility along with various partnerships based on projects and program goals.
 Our partnerships include federal, tribal, and state fish hatcheries, natural resource agencies, private fish farms, various universities, Wisconsin public schools (K-12) and others.
 These partnerships may involve technology transfer, providing fish and assistance, outreach and demonstration, education, and research.

 The facility has a wide range of partnerships from private, federal, state and tribal hatcheries and facilities to various schools, universities and other organizations.
-Some of these partnerships are highlighted here.

 “The NADF provides a range of invaluable and unique services for Wisconsin and the Midwest…Presently, we are working cooperatively with at least three stakeholders that rely heavily on the NADF facilities for research and support.”